karmatheHacker/karmatheHacker/README.md

 ---

 ## *🛡️ About Me*
-I’m a cybersecurity scripting specialist obsessed with *automating defenses* and *outsmarting adversaries* through code.
+I’m a cybersecurity scripting Enthusiast obsessed with *automating defenses* and *outsmarting adversaries* through code.
 - 🔭 *Focus Areas:*
   - Building tools for threat detection, incident response, and vulnerability remediation.
   - Streamlining security workflows with Python, PowerShell, and Bash.